 6.6.3 Evaluation

 This solution provides an approach how an NF Service Consumer can authenticate NF Service Producer, from which NF Service Consumer receives a service response, as intended NF for Service Response in indirect communication without delegated discovery and with delegated discovery.
+The threat assumption is that SCP could be compromised.

-This solution introduces Client credentials assertion of NF Service Producer which includes NFp Instance ID, NFc Instance ID, and signature using certificate of NFp.
+This solution introduces Client credentials assertion or alike also for the NF Service Producer, where the assertionincludes NFp Instance ID, NFc Instance ID, and a signature using the certificate of NFp.

-In indirect communication without delegated discovery, by reusing existing HTTP custom headers, it can also cover the case when SCP reselect another NF as NF Service Producer.
+In indirect communication without delegated discovery, by reusing existing HTTP custom headers, it can also cover the case when SCP reselects another NF as NF Service Producer.

 This solution works with assumption that the discovery results from NRF to NF Service Consumer are protected to detect any harmful modification in the middle.
-And it also assumes that NRF will inform NF Service Consumer about which NF Service Producers are in the NF Set and SCP only re-selects another NF Service Producer within the NF Set.
+And it also assumes that NRF will inform NF Service Consumer about which NF Service Producers are in the NF Set or NF Service Set and that SCP only re-selects another NF Service Producer within the NF Set or NF Service Set.

-Editor’s Note: How to assure by the NFc that the NFp is origianl NFp which received the service request is FFS.
+NFc can only trust NFp if there has been a direct possibility to verify NFp's authenticity.
+This is done by proposing an assertion token such as CCA to be also used by NFp.

+If SCP reselects NFp, the NFc can still evaluate, if the new NFp is part of the same NF Set or NF Service Set.
+In case of reselection, the SCP should provide the identifier of the originally selected NF Service Producer to the new, reselected NF Service Producer, which then has to include in its response both, its own NFp_CCA and the originally selected identifier received via SCP.

 In indirect communication with delegated discovery, this solution requires extension of CCA and/or X.509 Certificate of NF Service Producer to include NF type of NF Service Producer.